EwenG/replique.el/README.md

 See the [default keymap](#default-keymap), the [interactive commands](#interactive-commands) and the [REPL API](#repl-api).

+## REPL hostname

+The REPL binds itself to localhost by default.
+The default host can be changed by customizing the `replique/host` variable.
+A REPL can be started using a specific host by using the universal prefix argument (`C-u`) when running the `replique/repl` command.

 ## Using multiple REPL sessions

 To start multiple REPL sessions in the same JVM process, use `M-x replique/repl` multiple times, using the same directory.
 Replique will keep at most one Clojure REPL and one Clojurescript REPL active at the same time.
 Use `M-x replique/switch-active-repl` to change the currently active REPL.